junyanz/BicycleGAN/README.md

 If you find this useful for your research, please use the following.

 ```
-@incollection{zhu2017multimodal,
+@inproceedings{zhu2017toward,
-	title = {Toward Multimodal Image-to-Image Translation},
+  title={Toward multimodal image-to-image translation},
-	author = {Zhu, Jun-Yan and Zhang, Richard and Pathak, Deepak and Darrell, Trevor and Efros, Alexei A and Wang, Oliver and Shechtman, Eli},
+  author={Zhu, Jun-Yan and Zhang, Richard and Pathak, Deepak and Darrell, Trevor and Efros, Alexei A and Wang, Oliver and Shechtman, Eli},
-	booktitle = {Advances in Neural Information Processing Systems 30},
+  booktitle={Advances in Neural Information Processing Systems},
-	year = {2017},
+  year={2017}
 }

 ```

 ### Acknowledgements